100,000 rape kits tested, 1,000 arrested after New York prosecutor, feds send cash

-NEW YORK -- Languishing evidence in over 100,000 sexual assault cases around the country has been sent for DNA testing with money from a New York prosecutor and federal authorities, spurring over 1,000 arrests and hundreds of convictions in three years, officials said Tuesday.
+NEW YORK -- Languishing evidence in over 100,000 sexual assault cases around the country has been sent for DNA testing with money from a New York prosecutor and federal authorities, spurring over 1,000 arrests and hundreds of convictions in three years, officials say.

 It's estimated that another 155,000 or more sex assault evidence kits still await testing, and thousands of results have yet to be linked to suspects.
 Many who have been identified can't be prosecuted because of legal time limits and other factors.

-Still, "we have begun to rectify what has been a tragic failure of government and law enforcement at all levels - a decades-long, systematic denial of equal rights for women in the justice system," Manhattan District Attorney Cyrus R. Vance Jr. said in a statement while releasing results of his $38 million investment in testing outside his own turf.
+Still, the effort is a significant start at correcting "an absolute travesty of justice," Manhattan District Attorney Cyrus R. Vance Jr. said Tuesday while releasing results of his $38 million investment in testing - all outside his own turf.

+"That backlog not only undermined justice and perception, and reality, of equality - it also made every woman and every American less safe," he said.

 Law enforcement and lawmakers have faced growing calls in recent years to eliminate what's known as the rape kit backlog - swabs and samples collected in sex assault cases but never tested for DNA.
 Victims' advocates see the untested kits as signs that sexual assaults weren't taken seriously enough.